SakshiAgarwal/VIPaint/README.md

 By using a variational inference, the diffusion model can be used for different tasks such as image inpainting.
 We provide a script to perform image inpainting with Stable Diffusion.

-The following describes an example where a rough sketch made in Pinta is converted into a detailed artwork.
+The following describes an example where a masked image is filled with consistent, multiple inpaintings.
+Give it a moment to fit the posterior!

+python scripts/vipaint.py --masked-img <path-to-img.jpg> --mask --strength 0.8